State and Local Implementation of Human Rights

 A number of local governments are using human rights principles in local decision-making by employing human rights assessments.
 In August of 2014, we published Using Human Rights Assessments in Local Governance: A Toolkit for State and Local Human Rights and Human Relations Commissions, describing how these tools are used and the value-added of a rights-based approach to local governance.

-Building on the recommendations made during the U.S. UPR, in August of 2011 the Institute published a Toolkit for IAOHRA members, detailing how state and local agencies can translate recommendations made to the United States during the UPR into local policy and practice.
+Building on the recommendations made to the United States through the UN Universal Periodic Review, as well during UN Treaty Body reviews of the U.S.' human rights record, the Institute has published resources for state and local agencies translating core human rights principles into guidance on ways to promote and protect human rights locally.
+These include a 2016 Desk Reference for State and Local Human Rights Agencies and a companion publication, the 2011 Toolkit for IAOHRA members, detailing how state and local agencies can translate recommendations made to the United States during the UPR into local policy and practice.

 In 2009 we released State and Local Human Rights Agencies: Recommendations for Advancing Opportunity and Equality through an International Human Rights Framework.
 Focused on the valuable role of state and local agencies in human rights implementations, this report details human rights standards and strategies and describes how a number of agencies are already using human rights and offers recommendations for advancing human rights here at home.